walkertexascoder/LocalCFGStats/WORK_LOG.md

+### 2015-06-24

+Deliver database structure for Competitions, Competitors, and Entries.

+Agree to build out standard deviations for Entries across all 2015 Regional division next.
+Tentatively move on to correlation between Open and Super Regional performances.

+### 2015-06-17

+Deliver ability to download Games, Regional, and Open results from 2011 at https://floelite-cfg-stats.herokuapp.com

+Agree to build out the database so that we can store this information and do meanining work with it.

 ### 2015-06-10

 Decide to use a Rails app as the base.
 It provides the necessary bits and can be freely hosted on Heroku to provide an easy interface to obtain data.